MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 **Standard Call Queues**

-For Teams desktop users and standard call queues consider directly setting the calling ID for members of the call queue to the service number of the call queue or appropriate auto attendant.
+For Teams desktop users and standard call queues consider directly setting the caller ID for members of the call queue to the service number of the call queue or appropriate auto attendant.
 For more information, see [Manage caller ID policies in Microsoft Teams](caller-id-policies.md).

 > [!NOTE]
 > The resource account used for calling ID purposes must have a Microsoft Teams Phone System Virtual User license and one of the following assigned: